 - 1/2 teaspoon salt

-In a separate bowl, combine the flour, cinnamon, baking soda and salt.
+- In a separate bowl, combine the flour, cinnamon, baking soda, and salt.
 Stir with a whisk.
 Add the flour mixture to the pumpkin mixture, beat on low speed just until combined.
 With a silicone whisk, gently stir in the oats.
-Cover the bowl with plastic wrap and refrigerate for at least 2 hours.
-(The dough can be refrigerated for up to 3 days before using.)

-Roll the dough out into 1 tablespoon sized balls.
-Place the dough balls 2 inches apart on the prepared pan.
-Bake for 12 to 14 minutes.
-Allow the cookies to cool on the pan for 2 minutes; transfer to a wire rack to cool completely.
+- Use a cookie scoop to drop 1 and 1/2 tablespoon sized balls of dough, 2 inches apart, onto the prepared baking sheet.
+Bake for 8 to 10 minutes.
+Allow the cookies to cool on the pan for 5 minutes; transfer to a wire rack to cool completely.